MBARI-BOG/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol.md

 ### PCR Clean-up

-4. PCR products were purified and size selected using the Agencourt AMPure XP bead system (Beckman Coulter, USA).
+4. PCR products were purified and size selected using the Agencourt AMPure XP bead system (Beckman Coulter, USA) with a bead concdntration of 1.2X.
 5. A second agarose gel was run to confirm primer removal and retention of target amplicons after purification.
 6. Purified products were then quantified using Quant-It Picogreen dsDNA Assay (Life Technologies) on an fmax Molecular Devices Fluorometer with SoftMaxPro v1.3.1